lazyranma/SEAlternativeHabitabilityModel/README.md

 BepInEx plugin for Solar Expanse with two independently-toggleable model replacements:

 - **Alternative Swing Model** — replaces the vanilla day/night temperature swing with a physically-grounded asymmetric model.
-- **Alternative Mirror Model** — replaces the vanilla mirror strength formula with a same-system étendue-limited model.
+- **Alternative Mirror Model** — replaces the vanilla mirror strength formula with a physically realistic model where mirrors only affect their own planetary system.

 Additional model replacements may be added in the future.